 (a) Incinerated at temperatures of not less than 1,200° Fahrenheit for a period of not less than 0.3 seconds; or

-(b) Processed in such a manner determined by the Department to be equally, or more, effective for the purpose of air pollution control than section (1) of this rule.
+(b) Processed in such a manner determined by DEQ to be equally, or more, effective for the purpose of air pollution control than section (1) of this rule.

-(2) A person incinerating or processing gases, vapors or gas-entrained effluents pursuant to this rule shall provide, properly install and maintain in calibration, in good working order and in operation, devices as specified by the Department, for indicating temperature, pressure or other operating conditions.
+(2) A person incinerating or processing gases, vapors or gas-entrained effluents pursuant to this rule shall provide, properly install and maintain in calibration, in good working order and in operation, devices as specified by DEQ, for indicating temperature, pressure or other operating conditions.

 (3) For the purpose of OAR 340-236-0300 through 340-236-0330, "reduction" is defined as any heated process, including rendering, cooking, drying, dehydrating, digesting, evaporating and protein concentrating.